andytsmd14-code/single-cell-omics-reproduction/README.md

 `13_compare_with_paper.py`).
 So Tables 3–6 cannot be validated number-for- number against the paper; they're this project's own reanalysis.

-**They should also be read with caution.** Part 2b shows that for HTAN vs.
+**A related nuance worth keeping in mind:** the paper itself notes that its SEER-based ancestry shares are "a proxy... not general population composition" (Methods).
+Part 2b explores this simplification further, and finds that for 5 of 11 cancer types (generally the smaller-sample ones), the significance verdict changes once real US population sizes are factored in — while the 6 largest cancer types are unaffected either way.
-SEER specifically, the "expected" values feeding these tests depend on an equal-population assumption that doesn't hold in practice — and when corrected, 5 of 11 cancer types' significance verdicts flip.
-So while Tables 3–6 are computed correctly given their inputs, the inputs themselves carry real uncertainty; treat the per-cancer significance calls as suggestive, not definitive, especially for smaller-sample cancer types.
+This doesn't change the correctness of the calculation in Tables 3–6, but it's a useful reminder to read the per-cancer-type significance calls as one piece of evidence among several, rather than as standalone conclusions.

 ## Known reproduction limitations